 The financial statements have been prepared on the historical cost basis, except for certain financial assets measured at fair value.
-Fair value changes therefore affect the ratios related to the Fund's total comprehensive income.
+Fair value movements on financial assets are taken through the statement of comprehensive income.
 The change to marked-to-market thus provides equitable treatment between investors coming in and out of the Fund.